My two favourite milk cultures are kefir and Caspian Sea Yoghurt.

 My kefir grains came from Tash Macdonald, who used to lead the local Weston A Price Foundation group.
 Marea Smith is the current chapter leader.

-My Caspian Sea yoghurt starter came from my friend Andrea Graves, who writes a blog called Peaceful Green Day.
+My Caspian Sea yoghurt starter came from my friend Andrea Graves, the author of a book on backyard chicken keeping called “What Your Chickens Want You To Know” (Potter and Burton, 2022).

 Kefir and Caspian Sea yoghurt – the differences